chrismochinski/Tutorials-Galore/server-day-one-instructions.md

 4. ## Get your butt back over to Terminal and enter:<br />
     - ***npm init --yes*** <br /><br />
+    - this initializes your PACKAGE JSON
+    - the --yes answers YES to all questions (a few will come in if you don't include this)

     ### this is what will appear: <br /><br />
 <img src="slide5-npm-init---yes.png" alt="inityes" width="400"/><br />